VertaAI/modeldb/docs/GettingStarted/spark_ml.md

 lrModel.saveSync("imdb_simple_lr")
 ```

+#### d.
+Log metrics
-For logging metrics, use the ModelDB metrics class (SyncableMetrics) or use the spark Evaluator classes with the evaluate*Sync* method.
+Use the ModelDB metrics class (SyncableMetrics) or use the spark Evaluator classes with the evaluate*Sync* method.
 These are thin wrappers around the spark.ml classes.

 ```scala
 val metric = SyncableMetrics.ComputeMulticlassMetrics(model, predictions, labelCol, predictionCol)